mamersfo/datomic-intro-java/pres/content.md

 # Deconstructing the Coordination Model

-* Traditional: coordination for both reads and writes, poll for novelty
+* Traditional: heavy coordination for reads and writes, need to poll for novelty

 ![Perception](resources/eyeman.gif)